Understanding the Functions of Accounting

 Compliance and tax audits:

-Registered businesses need to comply with tax and compliance regulations.
+Registered businesses need to comply with tax and compliance regulations, with the Internal Revenue Service serving as the primary agency responsible for enforcing federal tax laws in the United States.
+Accountants must ensure that financial reports meet legal and regulatory standards to avoid penalties and audits.
 The laws and standards laid down by the Internal Revenue Services and the Securities and Exchange Commission are to be adhered to by all businesses.
 Adherence to all the monetary and legal regulations is ensured by the financial accounting function.
 This function reports the financial workings of the company and ensures that all local, national, and international compliance regulations are adhered to in all financial transactions.

 Fraud prevention: